 Other income (expense) consists of income generated from transporting freight on behalf of counterparties using Embark's own research and development truck fleet equipped with its self-driving systems through various Transportation Service Agreements ("TSAs"), the change in fair value of derivative liabilities and the change in fair value of Public, Private, Working Capital and Forward Purchase Agreement ("FPA") Warrants.
 The primary purpose of TSAs is to support Embark's research and development and proof of concept efforts.
 Accordingly, income generated from such TSA arrangements is not expected to be the primary revenue generating activity of Embark.
 Change in fair value of derivative liabilities represents the increase or decrease in the fair value of the embedded conversion and redemption features, which are presented as a derivative liability, related to the convertible note payable, which was converted to Embark Class A common stock upon consummation of the Business Combination.
-Change in fair value of warrants represents the increase or decrease in the fair value of the derivative liability and warrants, and record a corresponding non-cash benefit or non-cash charge, due to a decrease or increase, respectively, in the calculated derivative liability or warrants.
+Change in fair value of warrants represents the increase or decrease in the estimated fair value of such warrant.
+For each reporting period, the Company will determine the fair value of the derivative liability and warrants, and record a corresponding non-cash benefit or non-cash charge, due to a decrease or increase, respectively, in the calculated derivative liability or warrants.